unixorn/awesome-zsh-plugins/README.md

 - [1password](https://github.com/agpenton/1password-zsh-plugin) - Adds [1Password](https://1password.com/) functionality including a `opswd` command that wraps the `op` command.
 It takes a service name as an argument and copies the password for that service to the clipboard.
 - [256color](https://github.com/chrissicool/zsh-256color) - Enhances the terminal environment with 256 colors.
 It looks at the chosen `TERM` environment variable and sees if there is respective ncurses' terminfo with 256 colors available.
 The result is a multicolor terminal, if available.
-- [abbr (olets)](https://github.com/olets/zsh-abbr) - Manages auto-expanding abbreviations that expand inline when you hit space, inspired by the fish shell.
 - [abbr-path](https://github.com/felixgravila/zsh-abbr-path) - Adds functionality of the `theme_title_use_abbreviated_path` parameter from some oh-my-fish themes.
+- [abbr-preview](https://github.com/cohml/zsh-abbr-preview) - Previews [abbr](https://github.com/olets/zsh-abbr) abbreviations as you type.
+- [abbr](https://github.com/olets/zsh-abbr) - Manages auto-expanding abbreviations that expand inline when you hit space, inspired by the fish shell.
 - [abbrev-alias](https://github.com/momo-lab/zsh-abbrev-alias) - Provides functionality similar to `vim`'s abbreviation expansion.
 - [actiona](https://github.com/matthieusb/act) - Make it easier to call [actiona](https://github.com/Jmgr/actiona) scripts from your command line.
 Includes tab completions.
 - [activate-py-environment](https://github.com/se-jaeger/zsh-activate-py-environment) - Automagically detects and activates your python environments (`poetry`, `virtualenv` and `conda`) while traversing directories.